SSWConsulting/SSW.Rules.Content/rules/use-apps-for-expenses/rule.md

-Although Expensify and Receipt Bank are capable of performing this same function, the cost to have the same function is expensive.
+Although Expensify and Receipt Bank are capable of performing this function, it is expensive.